xcruxiex/PowercordThemes/Themes/ClearVisionV5/icons/_INFO.md

 ## Disclaimer
 Most of the Icons used in the ClearVision themes are from external sources,
-however they are hosted on the ClearVision Github repository to provide more control and better accessability.
+however they are hosted on the BBDThemes sub ClearVisionV5 section Github to provide more control and better accessability.
-If you are the Copyright owner of one of the icons and would like your icon to be taken down, please submit an [Issue](https://github.com/Zerthox/ClearVision/issues/new) or a [Pull Request](https://github.com/Zerthox/ClearVision/pulls/new).
+If you are the Copyright owner of one of the icons and would like your icon to be taken down, please submit an [Issue](https://github.com/xcruxiex/BBDThemes/issues/new).
 All rights go to their respective owners.

 ## Sources